skip to content

 Part IA Mathematical Biology Practical Classes

-It is increasingly important for biologists to have computer skills.
-We therefore introduce NST IA Mathematical Biology students to the statistical programming language, R. Our goal is that by the end of the course, all students should be able to work comfortably with data and to undertake some simple computer programming.
+Computing and computational analyses are an important part of biology.
+We therefore introduce NST IA Mathematical Biology students to the widely-used statistical programming language, R. By the end of the course, all students should be able to work with data using this language and to carry out some simple computer programming.